SteveDeJongh/LS_170/review.md

 -Encapsulation of data into packets

 34. **What is IP?**
-IP standards for Internet Protocol and is the predominant protocol used at the internet/network layer.
+IP stands for Internet Protocol and is the predominant protocol used at the internet/network layer.

 35. **What is IP address?**
-An IP address in IPv4 is an address that is logical in anture.
+An IP address in IPv4 is an address that is logical in nature.
 They are not tied to a specific device, but can be assigned as required to devices as they join a network.
 An IPv4 IP address is 32 bits in length and divided into 4 sections of eight bits each.
 When converted from binary to decimal, each of those sections provides a range of numbers from 0 to 255.

 36. **What are the components of IP addresses?**